 Most of us don’t give much thought to how to cut chicken breast.
 We just want to get dinner on the table and fast.
 But mastering a few easy techniques will result in chicken that not only cooks better but tastes better and performs in your recipes just how you expect!

-What is the best way to cut chicken breast?
+The best way to cut chicken breast starts here

 Whole chicken breast on a piece of parchment.

-So whether you are cutting chicken for stir fries, slicing poached chicken for a salad, going against the grain is a good thing.
+Whether you are cutting chicken for stir fries, slicing chicken for a big main course salad, going against the grain is a good thing.
+Cutting chicken against the grain (and most meats) is the key to more tender meat, especially when it’s grilled.
+It breaks the muscle fibers down into smaller sections making it easier to chew.

-How do you know which way the grain runs in meat or poultry?
+How to identify the way the grain runs in meat or poultry

 A knife laid on top of a raw chicken breast.